91.9 Inc. Board

 91.9 Inc. is a 501(c)3 group that serves as an advocacy and support organization for WUOT.
 Its mission is to assist WUOT in reaching its maximum public service potential.

 91.9 Inc. was formed in 2003 as a result of listeners’ concern over the long-term stability and viability of WUOT due to threatened state budget cuts.
 91.9 Inc. is actively involved in WUOT events, fundraising and outreach activities.

 91.9 Inc. meetings are currently being held virtually via Zoom.
-2021 meeting dates are: February 17, May 29, August 18 and December 15.
+2022 meeting dates are: August 16 and TBD.
 91.9 Inc. employs an open meeting policy whereby interested members of the public are welcome to attend.
 All meetings are from 5:30-6:30 p.m. and are open to the public.
 Persons wishing to attend a meeting are advised to request a meeting invitation by calling (865) 974-1547.

 209 Communications Bldg.

 Kelly Absher is a graduate of the University of Tennessee where he obtained a degree in English with minors in journalism and public relations.
 In 2010, Kelly launched Absher Marketing with a goal to help local businesses succeed, with a focus on social media, public relations, and events.
 A member of WUOT’s Evergreen Club, Kelly has a strong interest in public radio and the information it brings into communities.